Array Methods - push, pop, unshift, shift

 The shift

 method removes the first item from an array and returns that item.
-It's like taking the bottom card from a stack of cards.
+It's like taking the bottom card from a deck of cards.

 Example of shift method